GabrielGrimberg/Adventure-Story/README.md

 ## Prison Break
 An adventure story where the user uses the keyboard to change game states for the story.

+- A simple narrative type of game.
+- The mouse is used to progress through the game.

 ## Number Guesser
 A simple number guessing game where the user guesses a number and follows the instructions set out by the Unity UI system.